shanto-kumar-saha/API-Testing-Postman-SQA/README.md

 # Postman-API
-This repository I have checked User's API's by using Postman tools.
+This repository I did User's API's testing by using Postman tools.